besnoi/pyApps/src/Stopwatch/ReadMe.md

 ## License

-See [LICENSE](https://github.com/besnoi/pyApps/blob/main/LICENSE) for pyApps and also check the license for the packages used if you are serious about commercial app deployment
+See [LICENSE](https://github.com/besnoi/pyApps/blob/main/LICENSE) for more information